People have been asking me about whether to choose coaching or mentoring. The definitions I use are:

 - a COACH works with their clients by helping them identify and achieve their own goals (internal answers)

 - a MENTOR shares their own experience so the other person can benefit from knowing how the mentor’s career unfolded (external answers)

 In reality, these meanings aren’t fixed.
 People use the two words in different ways, and some people blend them into their own unique style.
-If you’re looking for support, the key difference is whether you want someone to review your work to date and steer to you towards possible next steps (external answers), or you want to work on your personal connection with your work and by deepening your understanding of your process identify your own next steps (internal answers).
-If you’re considering this kind of support, I’d suggest you look for whichever is right for you at that time, regardless of what the coach/mentor calls themselves.
+If you’re looking for support, the key difference is whether you want someone to review your work to date and steer to you towards possible next steps (external answers).
+Or you may want to work on your personal connection with your work and as you deepen your understanding of your process, identify your own next steps (internal answers).
+If you’re considering how to choose coaching or mentoring, I’d suggest you look for whichever is right for you at that time, regardless of what the coach/mentor calls themselves.